Tor Kamata

-McRonald Kamaka (March 9, 1937 – July 23, 2007) was an American-Canadian professional wrestler known by the ring name Tor Kamata.
+McRonald Kamaka (March 9, 1937 – July 23, 2007) was an American professional wrestler known by the ring name Tor Kamata.
 He won several heavyweight and tag team championships, most notably the PWF World Heavyweight Championship in All Japan Pro Wrestling and the AWA World Tag Team Championship in the American Wrestling Association.
 He was a classic heel, reviled for dirty tricks in the ring, included rubbing salt in his opponent's eyes.

 Professional wrestling career

 After returning to Hawaii after leaving the United States Air Force, 50th State Big Time Wrestling promoter Ed Francis convinced Kamaka to try professional wrestling.
 He was given the name Tor Kamata in reference to Tomas De Torquemada of the Spanish Inquisition.
 He also worked as Dr. Moto, holding the American Wrestling Association's AWA World Tag Team Championship with Mitsu Arakawa.
 One of his signature moves, the "judo chop" became a popular phrase for all types of martial arts strikes in the 1960s, even being mentioned by Snoopy in the comic strip Peanuts (21 December 1964, 14 January 1967).
 A generation later, the phrase was satirised in the Austin Powers films.

 In the early 1970s, Kamata worked for Stampede Wrestling in Canada, where he held the Stampede North American Heavyweight Championship three times.
 In the promotion, he feuded with Dan Kroffat.

 In 1976 and 1977, Kamata wrestled in the World Wide Wrestling Federation.
 Managed by Freddie Blassie, he had two memorable matches with Bob Backlund when Backlund was on the brink of becoming the WWWF Champion.
 In the first, Kamata threw salt into Backlund's eyes, which set the stage for a televised Texas Death match, aired May 7, 1977.
 Again Kamata threw salt in Backlund's eyes, so Backlund merely used the referee's shirt to wipe it out.
 Then Backlund delivered an Atomic Knee Drop and won the match.
 At the time, Superstar Billy Graham had just defeated Bruno Sammartino for the championship and Backlund was being built up as the number one contender.

 After WWWF, Kamata worked for All Japan Pro Wrestling in 1978 where he worked there to the end of his career.

 Kamata returned to WWWF, now WWF in 1980 feuding with WWF Champion Bob Backlund and Pedro Morales.
 He left later that year and returned to Japan.
 He worked in various territories until his retirement in 1987.